Hilltop Hoods: Recognition and awards

+In March 2026, Adelaide City Lord Mayor Jane Lomax-Smith announced that a laneway in Adelaide city centre, Clubhouse Lane, would be named Hilltop Hoods Lane later in the year.
+They are the sixth South Australian artists to receive a named laneway under the City of Music, joining The Angels, No Fixed Address, Paul Kelly, Cold Chisel, and Sia Furler.

 AIR Awards

 The Australian Independent Record Awards (commonly known informally as AIR Awards) is an annual awards night to recognise, promote and celebrate the success of Australia's Independent Music sector.